Skip to main content

 Conclusion

-Evaluating RAG systems requires a multi-faceted approach that combines automated frameworks like RAGAS and RAGTruth with custom metrics tailored to specific business needs.
+Evaluating RAG systems requires a multi-faceted approach that combines automated frameworks like RAGAS, hallucination benchmarks like RAGTruth, and custom metrics tailored to specific business needs.
 By implementing comprehensive evaluation pipelines that measure retrieval quality, generation faithfulness, performance characteristics, and business impact, engineering teams can build more reliable, efficient, and valuable RAG applications.

 Key Takeaways: